XavierWww/A-Simple-Shell/A Simple Shell/README.md

 multiple commands：You can use multiple commands by splitting different commands with a semicolon(;);for example:mkdir ddd; ls > text.txt; mv text.txt ddd.

-In addition, our team also completed 3.5.2 in Bonus Part.
+In addition, our team also completed Bonus Part.
 Our OS shell current support “AND” Operator (&&) and “OR” Operator (||), even "multi-And" and "multi-Or".
 For example, when you inpout ls && echo "<< Success >>" in the OS shell, The OS shell will output the contents of the specified working directory and << Success >>.
 However, our shell currently only supports one of [ multi(;), and(&&), or(||) ] three cases, mixed executing inner-command, defined-command, pipe and redirection, but does not support multi(;), and(&&), or(||) nesting with each other.